bartventer/casbin-go-cloud-adapter/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: 'feat(<scope>): <your message>'
 labels: ''
 assignees: ''

 ---

 > [!IMPORTANT]
-> Please use a title that follows [semantic release conventions](https://www.conventionalcommits.org/).
-Start with the type of the commit (feat, etc.) and an optional scope of the affected package between parenthesis, followed by a colon, then a short summary of the feature.
-If the feature affects all packages, use "all".
-Example: `feat(all): add new adapter method`.
+> Please use a title starting with the name of the affected package, or "all", followed by a colon, followed by a short summary of the feature.
+Example: `adapter: add new delete method`.

 ### Is your feature request related to a problem?
 Please describe.
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]